Braundo/kubernetes-guide/docs/index.md

 ---

 # Welcome to K8s Guide
-!!! info "SITE IS STILL UNDER CONSTRUCTION!"
+!!! info "I'm still working on migrating and consolidating content from the original site."
 !!! info "Content current as of Kubernetes verison 1.28"

 Welcome to k8s.guide, your concise companion through the world of Kubernetes.
 My aim was to provide a simplified, digestible, and easy-to-navigate version of the official Kubernetes documentation.